阿部櫻子ジェーン・Sakurako Jayne Abe

 Composer, Performer

 Born in Izumisano City, Japan, composer, pianist, organist, and educator, Kento Stratford (b.
 1997) leads a diverse artistic practice throughout Canada and beyond.
 Drawing from his own Japanese Canadian heritage, Kento’s music inhabits a sonic world balanced between two contrasting traditions: one forward-moving, consumptive, and grandiose, the other understated, reductive, and temporally unbound.
 His works are inspired by a wide range of personal interests spanning everything from science fiction to ancient medicine.
 Kento’s works have been performed and commissioned by a diverse group of artists and ensembles, including most recently: the Amadeus Choir of Greater Toronto, the Choir of St. James Cathedral, Odin String Quartet, HAVEN Trio, Sirius Piano Duo, Concreamus Chamber Choir, and theremenist Thorwald Jorgensen.
 His music has been heard at festivals in North America and Europe including at CAMPGROUND22, Connecticut Summerfest, and the Casalmaggiore International Music Festival.
 Kento is also active as a performer, appearing regularly in recitals and concerts as a solo and collaborative pianist.
 In addition to work as a concert performer, Kento thoroughly enjoys working with sacred music and has held numerous appointments as a church musician.
-He currently serves as music director at Graceview Presbyterian Church in Etobicoke, ON, where he can be heard playing the organ and conducting the choir every Sunday.
 Kento holds a Bachelor of Music degree in piano performance and composition from the Dan School of Drama and Music at Queen’s University, as well as a Master of Music degree in composition from the University of Toronto.
+Instagram: @kentostratford